usagisukisuki/profile.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
-  - block: markdown
+  #- block: markdown
-    content:
+  #  content:
-      title: '📚 My Research'
+  #    title: '📚 My Research'
-      subtitle: ''
+  #    subtitle: ''
-      text: |-
+  #    text: |-
-        Use this area to speak to your mission.
+  #      Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #      I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  #      Please reach out to collaborate 😃
-    design:
+  #  design:
-      columns: '1'
+  #    columns: '1'
   - block: collection
-    id: papers
+    id: myresearch
     content:
-      title: Myresearch
+      title: 📚 My Research
       filters:
         folders:
           - publication
         featured_only: true
     design:
-      view: card
+      view: article-grid
       columns: 4
   - block: collection
-    id: papers
+    id: publications
     content:
       title: Journal
       filters: